Finite temperature dopant-induced spin reorganization explored via tensor networks in the two-dimensional $t$-$J$ model: Higher Order Correlators

 In Fig.~\ref{fig:3Pvs4P} we contrast the single-dopant L-geometry $C^{(3)}_{L}$ with two different two-dopant conditionings: the well separated $T$ configuration $C^{(4)}_{T}$, and the nearest-neighbor plaquette configuration $C^{(4)}_{\parallel}$ as a function of the doping $1-n$.
 For dopings $0.00 \lesssim 1-n \lesssim 0.18$, both $C^{(3)}_{L}$ and $C^{(4)}_{T}$ are positive, then cross zero near $n = 0.8$ and become negative upon further doping.
+The change in sign can be attributed to weakening of AFM correlations due to increased holes.
 Moreover, the near-additivity $C^{(4)}_{T} \simeq 2 C^{(3)}_{L}$ holds on both sides of the crossing within the plotted scatter, indicating weak interaction between the well-separated dopants.
 Interpreting the sign relative to the background bond value, the positive regime signals a local ferromagnetic skewing around a dopant (AFM bonds made less negative), whereas beyond filling $n \sim 0.8$, the softened AFM background (reduced spin stiffness) leads the conditioned response to reinforce the residual AFM correlations (AFM bonds made more negative).
 By contrast, $C^{(4)}_{\parallel}$ is negative across the entire range and grows in magnitude away from half filling (increased doping $1-n$) and on cooling, consistent with the following mechanism: two adjacent holes eliminate seven, rather than eight, $J$–links, lowering the exchange cost and cooperatively enforcing AFM on the parallel edge of the plaquette.
 This response, at finite $T$, provides a microscopic route toward incipient charge segregation marked by enhanced compressibility (as shown in Fig.~\ref{fig:Thermodynamics}(C)); upon further cooling, it can act as a precursor to stripe formation where holes line up to minimize exchange frustration while retaining kinetic energy.
 Finally, the doping where $C^{(3)}_{L}$ and $C^{(4)}_{T}$ change sign coincides with the regime where the uniform susceptibility peak fades in thermodynamics (as shown in Fig.~\ref{fig:Thermodynamics}(B)), reinforcing the link between the weakening spin stiffness and the reorganization of local spin textures.

 Beyond the hole-spin correlators, to probe pairing tendencies we evaluate the $d$-wave correlator.
 The $d$-wave pairing function is defined as $\Delta_{ij}=(\tilde{c}_{i\downarrow}\tilde{c}_{j\uparrow}-\tilde{c}_{i\uparrow}\tilde{c}_{j\downarrow})/\sqrt{2}$.
 For simplicity, we focus on the pairing function when site $i$ and site $j$ are the closest neighbor: $\Delta_{\alpha}(\mathbf{r_0})=\Delta_{\mathbf{r}_0,\mathbf{r}_0+\hat{\alpha}}$ in which $\hat \alpha=\hat x,\hat y$.
 The $d$--wave correlator is then defined as